lake-wg/edhoc/draft-selander-lake-traces.md

     info =
     (
-     10,
      h'71A6C7C5BA9AD47FE72DA4DC359BF6B276D3515968711B9A911C71FC096AEE0E',
      "KEYSTREAM_2",
      h'',
      10
     )

-where the first value is the COSE algorithm value of the EDHOC AEAD algorithm and the last value is the length of PLAINTEXT_2
+where last value is the length of PLAINTEXT_2.

 ~~~~~~~~
 info for KEYSTREAM_2 (CBOR Sequence) (49 bytes)